ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 With the purpose of facilitating the integration of one or multiple Context Broker instances and historical data tools, the Enabler provides a visual and intuitive configuration panel.
 The user will be able to use this panel to configure the information that is desired to be visualized.

 This Configuration page is divided into different sections, for the configuration of the Context Broker (including its services) or the historical data tools.

+If the tools to be used have been configured following the [tutorials for deployment](../tutorials/index.md#tutorials-for-deployment) of the enabler, the URLs to be configured are defined [here](../tutorials/index.md#connection-between-enabler-and-fiware-tools).

 [Top](#user-manual)